pandichef/indjections/README.md

 # Indjections
-This project enables one-click installation of Django packages by injecting code in the _right_ places.
+This project enables one-line installation of Django packages by injecting code in the _right_ places.

 ## Installation